unlight/gulp-cssimport/readme.md

 Array, default: `[]`
 Additional paths to resolve imports.

+#### skipComments
+Boolean, default: `true`
+gulp-cssimport plugin uses regular expressions which is fast but not solid as AST.
+If you have any unexpected result, missing imported content, etc. Try to disable this option.

 #### filter
 RegExp, default: `null` (no filter).
 Process only files which match to regexp.